-Portraying the effects of environmental crisis and looking into an optimistic future writer and strategist Jay Springett will moderate a panel on interspecies solidarity and will give the talk Solarpunk: Life in the future beyond the rusted chrome of yestermorrow.
+Portraying the effects of environmental crisis and looking into an optimistic future, writer and strategist Jay Springett will moderate a panel on interspecies solidarity and will give the talk Solarpunk: Life in the future beyond the rusted chrome of yestermorrow.
 MATMOS are back to Unsound to present his brand new album Plastic Anniversary; an album recorded using only plastic objects.
-EMPTYSET will premiere Blossoms, a work focusing on ideas of evolution and adaptation, fragmentation and resilience, and the convolution of biotic and abiotic agency.
-The acclaimed photographer Richard Mosse will be presenting Incoming, a complex audiovisual piece where he looks at how we see the victims of the refugee crisis.
+EMPTYSET will premiere Blossoms, a work focusing on ideas of evolution and adaptation, fragmentation and resilience, and the convolution of the biotic and abiotic agency.
+The acclaimed photographer Richard Mosse will present Incoming, a complex audiovisual piece where he looks at how we see the victims of the refugee crisis.
 The artist uses military technology that, in his hands, becomes a tool to create empathetic imagination.

-Some of the acts will take us back to the ’80s, a time where the communist system was crumbling, computing technologies were just hinting their potential, and the first free elections since the communist Polish United Workers Party abandoned its monopoly of power took place in Poland.
-Warsaw-based writer and theorist Jan Sowa will present his research project Solidarity 2.0 in which he investigates what is left of democracy today; Icelandic composer Hildur Guðnadóttir will perform the live premiere of Chernobyl, and Robert Henke will be presenting presents the world premiere of the audiovisual show CBM 8032 AV, run entirely on restored Commodore CBM 8032 computers.
+Some of the acts will take us back to the ’80s, a time when the communist system was crumbling, computing technologies were hinting at their potential, and the first free elections since the communist Polish United Workers Party abandoned its monopoly of power took place in Poland.
+Warsaw-based writer and theorist Jan Sowa will present his research project Solidarity 2.0, in which he investigates what is left of democracy today; Icelandic composer Hildur Guðnadóttir will perform the live premiere of Chernobyl, and Robert Henke will be presenting presents the world premiere of the audiovisual show CBM 8032 AV, run entirely on restored Commodore CBM 8032 computers.

 Other acts we won’t be missing are Sunn O))) who will perform following the release of their new album Life Metal, which brings light and colour to their sound and image.
-Around Unsound, they will also release another album, Pyroclasts, described as more meditative.
-Also, the new audiovisual show of Roly Porter and MFO.
-Exploring the ways our pagan roots and technology-driven present are inextricably interwoven, we will not be missing legendary Vladislav Delay who returns to Unsound with a live show testing new material for an upcoming album.
+Around Unsound, they will also release another album, Pyroclasts, described as more meditative—also, the new audiovisual show of Roly Porter and MFO.
+Exploring the ways our pagan roots and technology-driven present are inextricably interwoven, we will not be missing legendary Vladislav Delay, who returns to Unsound with a live show testing new material for an upcoming album.

-And for those who stay at Hotel Forum until the small hours Wixapol and Gabber Modus Operandi will bring intense gabber vibes.
+And for those who stay at Hotel Forum until the small hours Wixapol and Gabber Modus Operandi brings intense gabber vibes.
 UK’s Sherelle and FAUZIA will represent London’s young, energetic scene with more high-speedy music, blending the sounds of the jungle, juke and footwork and DJ Violet, with a fantastic just-released album in Dark entries, will be one of the artists that will close the festival with a set at the closing party on Sunday.